It wouldn’t be December without a Christmas story that warms your heart. Especially if it’s three sizes too small.

 January 14-15, 2025 – Tampa Bay Area, Florida

-Meet Dominik Pinter, CEO of Kentico, at our third annual CMS Kickoff – the industry's premier global CMS event.
+Meet industry leaders at our third annual CMS Kickoff – the industry's premier global CMS event.
 Similar to a traditional kickoff, we reflect on recent trends and share stories from the frontlines.
 Additionally, we will delve into the current happenings and shed light on the future.
 Prepare for an unparalleled in-person CMS conference experience that will equip you to move things forward.
 This is an exclusive event – space is limited, so secure your tickets today.

 May 13-14, 2025 – Frankfurt, Germany